 While the long-term residential treatment plan is considered to be the most ideal due to the nurturing and caring environment of the facility, once the treatment period is over, patients are faced with the challenge of facing life outside this environment.
 If the facility has no follow-up program, the victim is susceptible to a relapse.
 This goes to show that while the treatment plans may stop drug use, the addict has to be motivated and resolve not to be a part of the relapsing statistics.

 In a nutshell, heroin treatment success rate narrows down to the individual.
 Like any other addiction, for example alcohol addiction, expressing a positive attitude toward luxury rehab programs facilitates a faster recovery.
 However, choosing an ideal luxury drug rehab center also influences the treatment success rate.
 Ideal private rehab centers have well trained professionals who work around the clock to reverse the drug addiction.

 Are you or someone you love addicted to heroin?
 It is easy to get depressed when you look at the statistics that show slim chances of fully recovering from heroin addiction.
-At our Holistic Drug Rehab Sanctuary provides you with numerous holistic rehab treatments that have been tried, tested, and have a high success rate.
+The Holistic Sanctuary provides you with numerous holistic treatments that have been tried, tested, and have a high success rate.
 These are meant to reinstate the body and mind balance, therefore, restoring proper functioning.
 The staff are highly trained in holistic healing techniques, so your loved one is in perfect hands.